chef/chef-web-docs/chef_master/source/chefdk_setup.rst

 =====================================================
 For many users of Chef, the version of Ruby that is included in the Chef development kit should be configured as the default version of Ruby.

 .. note:: These instructions are intended for macOS and Linux users.
-For instructions on setting up your Ruby enviroment on Windows, see `ChefDK on Windows </dk_windows.html#configure-environment>`__.
+For instructions on setting up your Ruby environment on Windows, see `ChefDK on Windows </dk_windows.html#configure-environment>`__.

 #.
 Open a command window and enter the following: